francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/AdvancedGuide.md

 };
 ```

-Next, declare that you will define a type-parameterized test case:
+Next, declare that you will define a Enemytype-parameterized test case:

 ```
 TYPED_TEST_CASE_P(FooTest);